fastify/fastify-websocket/README.md

 ### Testing

-Testing the ws handler can be quite tricky, luckily `fastify-websocket` decorates fastify instance with `injectWS`.
-It allows to test easily a websocket endpoint.
+Testing the ws handler can be quite tricky, luckily `fastify-websocket` decorates fastify instance with `injectWS`, which allows easy testing of a websocket endpoint.

 The signature of injectWS is the following: `([path], [upgradeContext])`.